 What Causes Fainting?

 Fainting may have a variety of causes.
 A simple episode, also called a vasovagal attack or neurally mediated syncope, is the most common type of fainting spell.
 It is most common in children and young adults.
 A vasovagal attack happens because blood pressure drops, reducing circulation to the brain and causing loss of consciousness.
-Typically an attack occurs while standing and is frequently preceded by a sensation of warmth, nausea, lightheadedness and visual "grayout."
-If the syncope is prolonged, it can trigger a seizure.
+Typically an attack occurs while standing and is frequently preceded by a sensation of warmth, nausea, lightheadedness, and visual "grayout."
+If the syncope is prolonged, it can trigger something called a convulsive syncope which is similar to a seizure.